Danger Zone (Grey's Anatomy): Production

 On Owen's decision to break up with Amelia Shepherd (Caterina Scorsone) for good after the successful removal of her tumor, McKidd said, "There’s always a chance with every relationship for reconciliation.
 Even though it seems, by the end of this episode, that this is what’s to happen with Owen and Amelia, they have a lot of history and there’s a lot of love there.
 So they are going to try to be friends.
 That’s their commitment right now.
 Whether that will be possible, or whether the history and the attraction and the chemistry that they have reignites that, that’s also possible."
 On how they deal with the break-up, McKidd elaborated further, "They try to be very adult about it.
 This was a tumor that caused all of this.
 This was neither of our faults, neither of us is to walk away with blame or guilt or shame, and that’s their starting point.
 So it’s as healthy as it can be for a breakup.
 And who knows where that’s going to lead.
 They both agreed to press the restart button on it all."

 Spencer elaborated on the discussion between Megan and Owen, and her advice to live his life single and put himself first.
-Speaking with TV Line, "Megan was planting a seed that, even if it’s not about Amelia, it’s something you actually have to look at.
+Speaking with TVLine, "Megan was planting a seed that, even if it’s not about Amelia, it’s something you actually have to look at.
 This is a real pattern for him.
 He’s holding onto something, and is he willing to let it go?
 I think she says it in a really beautiful way, because she’s talking about herself, too.
 She had to let go of a lot of stuff to get where she is.
 It’s that thing where you tell someone else something about yourself, and then it’s like, "I hope you do something with this" — as only a good sister can."